 NWMP, RCMP STAMPS

-In 1973, the Post Office Department issued another stamp, this with a face value of eight cents, featuring the NWMP’s “march west” alongside commissioner G.A.
+In 1973, the Post Office Department issued another stamp, this with a face value of eight cents and featuring the NWMP’s “march west” alongside commissioner G.A.
 French.

-It was the NWMP’s task to police about 777,000 square kilometres of wilderness in the Canadian north-west in an attempt to suppress the whiskey trade; calm the growing unrest among the Aboriginal population; and stamp out lawlessness in that vast territory.
+The NWMP was tasked with policing about 777,000 square kilometres of the northwestern Canadian wilderness in an effort to suppress the whiskey trade, calm the growing unrest among the Indigenous population and diminish lawlessness throughout the vast territory.

 “The rigorous trek … revealed in the men a stamina that augured will.
 Within a very few months the Indians came to sense the meaning of the scarlet tunic and the motto it represented: ‘Maintiens le Droit,’ ‘Uphold the Right.’”